braekukan/personalprojects/README.md

 # personalprojects
 Hello,

-This is a repository of all my perosnal projects so far throughout my college career at Drexel University.
+This is a repository of all my personal projects so far throughout my college career at Drexel University.

 Projects include: